-Clinical manifestations in fungal infection are various and lack of specificity, which often appears in conjunction with other diseases and easily concealed by the primary diseases.
-In general, lung is the most common target organ in fungal infection.
-Actually some specific fungi also has corresponding target organs: aspergillomycosis often spreads in the brain; mucosal inflammation is the most common manifestations in candidiasis; cryptococcosis always involves central nervous system[9].
-And onychomycosis is considered to be one of the symbols of HIV[10].
-However, swollen lymph nodes, as the prominent manifestation, are not common in fungal infections.
+Clinical manifestations in fungal infection are various and lack of specificity, and they often appear in conjunction with other diseases and are easily concealed by the primary diseases.
+In general, the lung is the most common target organ in fungal infection.
+Some specific fungi also have corresponding target organs: Aspergillomycosis often spreads in the brain; mucosal inflammation is the most common manifestations in candidiasis; and cryptococcosis always involves central nervous system[9].
+Onychomycosis is considered to be one of the hallmarks of human immunodeficiency virus[10].
+However, swollen lymph nodes as the prominent manifestation are not common in fungal infections.

-Many new antifungal drugs and dosage forms have been developed in recent years, but the incidence and mortality of IFD remains high[2,11-14], it is reported that the mortality rates exceed 30% in patients diagnosed with IFD[15].
-In resent years, the diagnostic testing has improved significantly, the determination of some biomarkers such as procalcitonin and presepsin plays an important role in the identification of fungal or bacterial infections[16-19], but accurate diagnosis of IFD remains challenging, Fungal infections lack specific characteristic clinical manifestations and laboratory indicators so that early diagnosis is difficult and the rate of missed diagnosis and misdiagnosis is high[11].
-In this case, the patient was young and had no history of tumor or other immunodeficiency, the first lymph node biopsy indicated lymph node granulomatous lesions, where there is no specificity.
-Therefore, the implementation of empirical anti-bacterial and diagnostic anti-tuberculosis treatment were made.
-Obviously, there was no effect that the patient's condition gradually worsened, appearing fever, shortness of breath, even the need for mechanical ventilation treatment.
-When conventional anti-infective treatment is ineffective or the disease progresses progressively, the possibility of fungal infection should be taken into account so that antifungal treatment should be given appropriately and lymph node biopsy should be performed again to find the pathogen.
+Many new antifungal drugs and dosage forms have been developed in recent years, but the incidence and mortality of IFD remains high[2,11-14].
+It has been reported that the mortality rates exceed 30% in patients diagnosed with IFD[15].
+In recent years, diagnostic testing has improved significantly, and the determination of some biomarkers, such as procalcitonin and presepsin, play an important role in the identification of fungal or bacterial infections[16-19].
+However, accurate diagnosis of IFD remains challenging.
+Fungal infections lack specific characteristic clinical manifestations and laboratory indicators, making early diagnosis difficult and the rate of missed diagnosis and misdiagnosis high[11].
+In this case, the patient was young and had no history of tumor or other immunodeficiency.
+The first lymph node biopsy indicated lymph node granulomatous lesions, where there is no specificity.
+Therefore, the implementation of empirical anti-bacterial and diagnostic anti-tuberculosis treatment was made.
+Obviously, there was no effect and the patient's condition gradually worsened, with onset of fever, shortness of breath, and the need for mechanical ventilation treatment.
+When conventional anti-infective treatment is ineffective or the disease advances progressively, the possibility of fungal infection should be taken into consideration.
+Antifungal treatment should be given appropriately, and lymph node biopsy should be performed again to find the pathogen.